Send a File or URL

 • Publicly available using only the URL, no authentication headers.

-• Authentication may be provided in the URL: username/password or token.
+• Authentication may be provided in the URL as query parameters: username+password or token.
 For example, Amazon S3 signed URLs will work.

 • Contents must be a binary file (raw bytes, not base64-encoded).